Frequently Asked Questions

 this pest effectively.

-We have devoted a couple of newsletters to this subject:
+We have devoted a few newsletters to this subject:

 Because snails live above ground, they remain unaffected by nematodes, as do many slugs.
 However, garden slugs, which hibernate below the soil, can be effectively targeted with nematodes.
 These slugs can usually only damage your hosta shoots within the first few hours of emergence.
 Beyond that point, the shoots harden off, especially ground grown ones, and become less susceptible.
 In exceptionally dry years we have witnessed slug damage